alex-bellon/wikipedia/README.md

 - [Interesting number paradox](https://en.wikipedia.org/wiki/Interesting_number_paradox) - a semi-humorous paradox which arises from the attempt to classify every natural number as either "interesting" or "uninteresting".
 The paradox states that every natural number is interesting.
 The "proof" is by contradiction: if there exists a non-empty set of uninteresting natural numbers, there would be a smallest uninteresting number – but the smallest uninteresting number is itself interesting because it is the smallest uninteresting number, thus producing a contradiction.
 - [Kaprekar number](https://en.wikipedia.org/wiki/Kaprekar_number) - In mathematics, a non-negative integer is called a "Kaprekar number" for a given base if the representation of its square in that base can be split into two parts that add up to the original number, with the proviso that the part formed from the low-order digits of the square must be non-zero—although it is allowed to include leading zeroes.
 For instance, 45 is a Kaprekar number, because 452 = 2025 and 20 + 25 = 45.
 The number 1 is Kaprekar in every base, because 12 = 01   in any base, and   0 + 1 = 1.
 - [McNugget numbers](https://en.wikipedia.org/wiki/Coin_problem#McNugget_numbers) - A McNugget number is the total number of McDonald's Chicken McNuggets in any number of boxes.
 In the United Kingdom, the original boxes (prior to the introduction of the Happy Meal-sized nugget boxes) were of 6, 9, and 20 nuggets.
+- [Mersenne prime](https://en.wikipedia.org/wiki/Mersenne_prime) - a prime number that is one less than a power of two.
 - [Names of large numbers](https://en.wikipedia.org/wiki/Names_of_large_numbers)
 - [Number theory](https://en.wikipedia.org/wiki/Number_theory) - a branch of pure mathematics devoted primarily to the study of the integers.
 - [Plastic number](https://en.wikipedia.org/wiki/Plastic_number) - is a mathematical constant which is the unique real solution of the cubic equation
 - [Polite number](https://en.wikipedia.org/wiki/Polite_number) - a positive integer that can be written as the sum of two or more consecutive positive integers.
+- [Repdigit](https://en.wikipedia.org/wiki/Repdigit) - a repdigit or sometimes monodigit is a natural number composed of repeated instances of the same digit in a positional number system (often implicitly decimal).
+- [Repunit](https://en.wikipedia.org/wiki/Repunit) - a number like 11, 111, or 1111 that contains only the digit 1 — a more specific type of repdigit.
 - [Roman Numerals](https://en.wikipedia.org/wiki/Roman_numerals) - The numeric system represented by Roman numerals originated in ancient Rome and remained the usual way of writing numbers throughout Europe well into the Late Middle Ages.
 - [Silver ratio](https://en.wikipedia.org/wiki/Silver_ratio) - two quantities are in the silver ratio (also silver mean or silver constant) if the ratio of the sum of the smaller and twice the larger of those quantities, to the larger quantity, is the same as the ratio of the larger one to the smaller one.